Ischgl is a popular ski resort in Austria

-Ischgl ski area is located at 6,600ft and the region is popular for snow all year long.
-The ski resort has a long winter season perfect for skiing.
-The season begins at the end of November and goes up to May.
-From the Ischgl village located at 4,590ft skiers can take the gondola to reach the main skiing area.
+Much of the Ischgl ski area is located at 2000 metres and from the Ischgl village located at 1400 metres skiers can take the gondola to reach the main skiing area.

 From the village center, Silvrettabahn and from the eastern end the Fimbabahn takes skiers to the Idalp located at an altitude of 7,582ft.
 The third gondola, the Pardatschgratbahn gondola, is located parallel to the Fimbabahn that goes to Pardatschgrat located at a very high altitude of 8,609ft.